riasgremory74/MedicalGames/README.md

 # MedicalGames
-Go BigDick with these games designed to be played with Best Balance™
+Go BigDick with these games designed to be played with Best Balance™ and Spinal Extension™